 - Wrong-way accidents: Wrong-way accidents happen when a motorist drives the wrong way down a highway or street.
 They’re dangerous for several reasons, including the fact that they can cause severe property damage and possibly an accident fatality.

 - Texting while driving accidents: Texting while driving is illegal in all 50 states.
 While this practice may seem harmless, it poses a significant risk to others on the road.
-According to the National Highway Traffic Safety Administration, texting while driving leads to approximately 1,200 traffic fatalities yearly.

 - Running a stop signal accidents: Running a red light or stop sign violates state laws.
 This type of traffic offense is punishable by fines and jail time.

 - Elderly driver accidents: Elderly drivers face many risks on the road, including poor vision, impaired reflexes, and diminished mental capacity.
 As a result, elderly drivers are more likely to be involved in accidents than younger motorists.

 - Pedestrian accidents: Pedestrians also face many risks on the streets.
 A pedestrian who steps into the path of an oncoming vehicle without looking could suffer severe injury or death.

 - Truck accident injuries: Truck accidents are among the most severe car crashes.
 If you’ve been injured in one, you may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.

 - Tailgating accidents: Tailgating is defined as following closely behind another vehicle.
 It’s considered a form of aggressive driving prohibited under state law.